Vending machine: Mechanisms

 The main example of a vending machine giving access to all merchandise after paying for one item is a newspaper vending machine (also called vending box) found mainly in the U.S. and Canada.
 It contains a pile of identical newspapers.
 After a sale the door automatically returns to a locked position.
-A customer could open the box and take all of the newspapers or, for the benefit of other customers, leave all of the newspapers outside of the box, slowly return the door to an unlatched position, or block the door from fully closing, each of which are frequently discouraged, sometimes by a security clamp.
-The success of such machines is predicated on the assumption that the customer will be honest (hence the nickname "honor box"), and need only one copy.
+A customer could open the box and take all of the newspapers or, for the benefit of other customers, leave all of the newspapers outside the box, slowly return the door to an unlatched position, or block the door from fully closing.
+These actions are frequently discouraged, sometimes by a security clamp.
+The success of such machines is predicated on the assumption that the customer will be honest (hence the nickname "honor box"), and take only one copy.

 Common vending machines

 Change machine

 A change machine is a vending machine that accepts large denominations of currency and returns an equal amount of currency in smaller bills or coins.
 Typically these machines are used to provide coins in exchange for paper currency, in which case they are also often known as bill changers.